CrossRef/event-data-user-guide/docs/service/evidence-registry.md

-## Evidence Registry
+# Evidence Registry

 The Evidence Registry stores all the Evidence that supports Events collected by Crossref.
 Other partners who share information via CED may not include Evidence Records.
-You can find a full discussion of Evidence in the [Evidence In Depth](../evidence-in-depth) section.
+All Evidence Records are produced by the [Percolator](../sources/percolator).

 An Evidence Record generally corresponds to a single input or batch of inputs that came from an external API.
 For example: